miladvafaieenezhad/msvsdwcomp/week 2/Readme.md

 Exiting tool....
 ```

-the opmization is done based on "modelfile.csv" exists in  <code>/.../openfasoc/openfasoc/generators/temp-sense-gen/models</code>
+The opmization is done based on "modelfile.csv" exists in  <code>/.../openfasoc/openfasoc/generators/temp-sense-gen/models</code>

 The model file is like:

 ![Screenshot from 2023-02-24 03-45-01](https://user-images.githubusercontent.com/38715276/221133591-8cee3ae5-248a-4c6c-8707-464cc90da7e9.png)

-After running the `make sky130hd_temp_verilog` command the verilog files of counter.v, TEMP_ANALOG_hv.nl.v, TEMP_ANALOG_lv.nl.v are created in the <code>/.../openfasoc/openfasoc/generators/temp-sense-gen/src</code> folder.
+After running the `make sky130hd_temp_verilog` command, the verilog files of counter.v, TEMP_ANALOG_hv.nl.v, TEMP_ANALOG_lv.nl.v are created in the <code>/.../openfasoc/openfasoc/generators/temp-sense-gen/src</code> folder.

 ### Synthesis

 for completeing the process like floorplan, routing, placement and the like, OpenRoad Flow is used.
 The OpenROAD Flow starts with a flow configuration file (config.mk) in <code>/.../openfasoc/openfasoc/generators/temp-sense-gen/flow/design/sky130hd</code>, the chosen platform (sky130hd, for example) and the Verilog files generated from the previous part in <code>/.../openfasoc/openfasoc/generators/temp-sense-gen/flow/design/src</code>.
 From them, synthesis is run using Yosys to find the appropriate circuit implementation from the available cells in the platform.

-To complete the flow, run <code>make sky130hd_temp</code>

-The result will be in <code>/.../openfasoc/openfasoc/generators/temp-sense-gen/flow/results/sky130hd</code>
+To complete the flow, run <code>make sky130hd_temp</code>.
+The result will be in <code>/.../openfasoc/openfasoc/generators/temp-sense-gen/flow/results/sky130hd</code>.

 For debugging purposes, it is also possible to generate only part of the flow, visualize the results in OpenROAD GUI or generate DEF files of all intermediary results.
 For doing so, the Makefile in temp-sense-gen/flow/ contains special targets.
 After running make sky130hd_temp in temp-sense-gen/ once, cd into the flow/ directory and use one of the commands from the following table:

 |Command|Function|
 |---|---|